dovetail-genomics/capture/docs/source/contact_map.rst

 .. admonition:: Important!

-   make sure to modify the following example with the path to your `pairix` installation folder.
-If you are not sure what is the path you can check it with the command `pwd` when located in the `pairix` folder.
+   Make sure you modify the following example with the path to your `pairix` installation folder.
+If you are not sure of your path, you can check it with the command `pwd` when located in the `pairix` folder.

 For any issues with ``pairix``, please refer to the `pairix documentation <https://github.com/4dn-dcic/pairix>`_

 From ``.pairs`` to ``cooler`` contact matrix
 ++++++++++++++++++++++++++++++++++++++++++++

-- `Cooler tools <https://github.com/mirnylab/cooler>`_ is used to convert **indexed** ``.pairs`` file into `cool and mcool <https://cooler.readthedocs.io/en/latest/index.html>`_ contact matrices
+- `Cooler tools <https://github.com/mirnylab/cooler>`_ is used to convert **indexed** ``.pairs`` files into `cool and mcool <https://cooler.readthedocs.io/en/latest/index.html>`_ contact matrices

 - ``Cooler`` generates a sparse, compressed, and binary persistent representation of proximity ligation contact matrix

-- Store matrix as `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_ file object
+- Stores the matrix as `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_ file object

-- Provides python API to manipulate contact matrix
+- Provides a python API to enable contact matrix data manipulation

 - Each cooler matrix is computed at a specific resolution